vlandham/captain_z/out/captain_z.md

 Sophia looked up for a way out.
 There, halfway up the last building at the end of the alley was a little metal ladder that led to the rooftop.

 _Maybe we will be able to loose them up there,_ she thought.
-At least it was a chance.
+At least there was a chance.

 She hurried over to the ladder with the children following close behind.
 Captain Z lifted Lucy to the first rung and watched her start to climb.
 Then she helped Nova and Orion up.